Anatomic & Clinical Pathology Curriculum

 On average, five applicants are accepted into the residency program each year.
-Currently the department is comprised of 21 residents, 13 fellows, 29 graduate students and 6 postdoctoral fellows.
+Currently the department is comprised of 19 residents, 11 fellows, 1 Post-Sophomore Fellow, 28 graduate students and 6 postdoctoral fellows.
 Interested candidates should refer to the website for application information and an overview of the program.
-Please direct additional questions to the medical education coordinator (Tonya Test) or the program director (Dr. Kristen Atkins).
+Please direct additional questions to the medical education coordinator (Tonya Test) or the program director (Dr. Anne Mills).

 The AP/CP residency program adheres to the guidelines of the American Board of Pathology and the Accreditation Council for Graduate Medical Education.
 Residents in three-year AP-only or CP-only programs receive the same basic training in anatomic or clinical pathology as the AP/CP residents, but with greater exposure to basic science or clinical research.

 In order to ease the transition into residency, first year residents have one month of “AP Bootcamp” (no sit-ups required).
 This is followed by shared responsibilities with another first year resident on surgical pathology and autopsy.
 The paired residents complete the duties of one resident, thus reducing the workload until they become more confident in their abilities.
 Upper level residents and pathologist’s assistants are also assigned supervisory roles during this period to ensure that first year residents receive proper education and support.

 First year residents have two clinical pathology rotations (hematopathology and transfusion medicine).
 All first year residents complete 2 weeks of both cytopathology and dermatopathology.
 Neuropathology is integrated within the autopsy rotation as well as the lecture series.
 The remainder of the year is divided between surgical pathology and autopsy pathology.